zubinchopra/portaldocs/portal-sdk/templates/portalfx-browse.md

 }
 ```

-#### Browse service

-The Browse service API provides support for custom data, whether that comes from ARM or another source.

-**NOTE:** The Browse service API is no longer being maintained.
-All efforts have been refocused on our Browse v2 API, which starts with no-code.
-We'll continue to expand that thru the first half of 2015.

-The UI for browse in the portal are implemented as part of the shell.
-This
-means that extension authors are largely responsible for accepting a request
-for a browse, reasoning about the browse criteria, and returning a list of
-results.
-Extensions opt into this functionality by creating an asset type and
-defining a browse service.

 #### Defining an Asset Type permalink-asset-type-non-arm

 Asset types provide a way for the shell to understand high level objects in
 your extension.
-Asset types are the portal's way of understanding the
+Asset types are the Portal's way of understanding the
 capabilities of a given object.
 Currently, it defines services for:

   * Browse